jadounrahul/kartsnms/doc/Extensions/Smokeping.md

 ### Nginx Configuration - Ubuntu, Debian and alike

-This section assumes you have configured LibreNMS with Nginx as specified in [Configure Nginx](../Installation/Installation-Ubuntu-1804-Nginx.md).
+This section assumes you have configured KartsNMS with Nginx as specified in [Configure Nginx](../Installation/Installation-Ubuntu-1804-Nginx.md).

 Note, you need to install fcgiwrap for CGI wrapper interact with Nginx